The key to staying out of trouble with the IRS is to keep records.

-Even if you’ve played everything by the book, if you don’t have documentation to support your position if the ATO asks you questions, you could find yourself stuck with an additional tax bill, plus penalties and interest.
+Even if you’ve played everything by the book, if you don’t have documentation to support your position if the IRS asks you questions, you could find yourself stuck with an additional tax bill, plus penalties and interest.

 So, what records should you keep?

 Details of all the tasks you've completed through Airtasker, breaking down gross income less the Service Fee.

 - Records of all your business expenses such as materials, motor vehicle costs (fuel, servicing and repairs), work-specific clothing, etc., including cash purchases.
 Records could include receipts, invoices, credit card vouchers and diaries to record small cash expenses.

 - If you purchased something which is partly used for private use and partly for business use, you’ll need to keep a record showing how you worked out any private use for that item.

 - These include lists of people that you owe money to (creditors) and lists of people who owe you money (debtors).